cossacklabs/product-docs/acra/configuring-maintaining/optimizations/connection_reuse.md

 In most libraries/frameworks for working with SQL databases a connection object corresponds directly to established and authenticated connection with the database.
-You get a single connection object for every successful connection to the database with approriate credentials.
+You get a single connection object for every successful connection to the database with appropriate credentials.
 It is recommended to **reuse** connection objects as much as possible, typically via some sort of *connection pool*.